Why is exposure to OPE relevant to health?

 What sample quality and quantity are necessary?

-This is highly dependent on the assay to be run and the sample type, but in general a few milliliters of urine or up to one gram of dust are required.
+This is highly dependent on the assay to be run and the sample type, but in general a few milliliters of urine or 500 milligrams of dust are required.
 Less volume/mass usually translates to lower frequency of detection.
 Multiple freeze-thaw cycles should not be a significant problem for the analysis of these substances.

 Behl M, Hsieh JH, Shafer TJ, et al. Use of alternative assays to identify and prioritize organophosphorus flame retardants for potential developmental and neurotoxicity.
 Neurotoxicol.
 Teratol.
 2015;52:181-193.